lauralambert99/compbio_454/README.md

 # Computing in Biotechnology

 Course materials.
-Everything here is free and open — no accounts required beyond a Google account if you choose to work in Colab.
+Everything here is free and open-source; no accounts required beyond a Google account if you choose to work in Colab.

 ## Getting the files